GivanildoR/tutorial_polyploid/README.md

-# Pipeline to working with polyploid genomic Flex-Seq data
+# Working with polyploid genomic Flex-Seq data - an introductory pipeline

-A personal pipeline to auxiliary on the manipulation of polyploid genomic data 🥔🫐 🍠
+It is a personal pipeline to auxiliary on the manipulation of polyploid genomic data 🥔
 It was created to auxiliar some processes in the lab, I would highlight that a bunch of scripts in R, and Python languages and command lines found here can be found in different repositories/journals.
+Here, I could save some important information for a noob 💻
 Any comments or suggestions are welcome.

 ## Organizing the genomic data